dashincubator/dash-incubator-app/rules.md

   <tr>
    <td><strong>Task Number</strong>
    </td>
-   <td>Integer representing the sequence of the Task in whatever list it’s in (Concept, Spec, Production or QA)
+   <td>Integer representing the sequence of the Task in whatever list it’s in (Concept, Specification, Production or QA)
    </td>
   </tr>
   <tr>